Reverse Mortgage Florida Condo Lenders

 • The minimum qualifying credit score is 600 for all borrowers.

-• For minimum qualifying credit scores between 600-640, additional credit requirements
+• For minimum qualifying credit scores between 600-640, additional credit requirements apply.

 • The qualifying credit score is determined by taking the middle score from all three (3)